 Caring for 500 students is no simple task.
 If you consider the task of supplying them with enough water, food and uniforms you start to get a picture of the scale.
 Regardless of how well we try and look after our boarding students scrapes, aches and illness make a regular appearance and there has to be someone on call to patch, soothe and solve: meet Emelitha Sebikwekwe.
 Emelitha works around the clock to care for students with a whole gamut of medical needs.
 She says Monday mornings are always the biggest hustle of the week.

-Originally from Tanzania’s centre, Dodoma, Emelitha’s lives at KLSS with her son who is studying in Form 2 (Year 8).
-Her husband lives in Uganda doing Pastoral studies, and her daughter studies at Bethania Primary School, 30 minutes down the road.
+Originally from Tanzania’s centre, Dodoma, Emelitha lives at KLSS with her son who is studying in Form 2 (Year 8).
+Her husband Narsis is a qualified pastor, and is the school Bible teacher.
+Their daughter attends KLSS.

-July, 2018 will mark Emelitha’s third year at Katoke.
-Whilst Tanzania has made impressive progress on development indicators for Health in the past 10 years (the spread of HIV/AIDs, TB and Malaria have been halted and begun to reverse, and life expectancy has increased from 51 to 61 years) maternal mortality, tropical diseases, malnutrition, water access and a lack of health education still affect a huge percentage of the Tanzanian population.
+July, 2024 will mark Emelitha’s ninth year at Katoke.
+Whilst Tanzania has made impressive progress on development indicators for Health in the past 15 years (the spread of HIV/AIDs, TB and Malaria have been halted and begun to reverse, and life expectancy has increased from 51 to 67 years) maternal mortality, tropical diseases, malnutrition, water access and a lack of health education still affect a huge percentage of the Tanzanian population.
 It is within this context that Emelitha works, caring for students from very poor backgrounds who cannot afford even a toothbrush or a mosquito net for their beds.

 It is critical that we now expand our clinic into a proper infirmary, which can accommodate students overnight, and employ a second school nurse.
 But we can’t do it without your help!
 Donate Now to lighten Emelitha’s 24-hour load and help us provide the best possible care for the kids at Katoke.